Severity levels are a high level measure of the impact of an incident. They answer the question "how bad is this incident?"

 Designing severity levels #

-There's a number of things to consider when designing or updating the severity levels you use at your organisation.
+There's a number of things to consider when designing or updating the severity levels you use at your organization.
 If you're embarking on doing this, here's our advice.

-Have one set of severity levels for the whole organisation #
+Have one set of severity levels for the whole organization

 The primary benefit of severity is sharing common definitions across teams, so people can easily understand the type of urgency associated with an incident without going too much into the detail.